PEPEcoin/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Ticket**: [KT-25287](https://youtrack.jetbrains.com/issue/KT-25287)

-**Incompatible change type**: Behavioural
+**Incompatible change type**: behavioral

 **Short summary**: getter-target annotations on annotations constructor parameters will be properly written to classfiles in 1.3

 **Deprecation cycle**:

 - <1.3: getter-target annotations on annotation constructor parameters are not applied
-- \>=1.3: getter-target annotations on annotation constructor parameters are properly applied and wrote to the generated code
+- \>=1.3: getter-target annotations on annotation constructor parameters are properly applied and written to the generated code

 ### Missing errors in class constructor’s `@get:` annotations